DocsAI — Full PRD

 White-label — client’s own branding on their space.
 Custom domain:

 docs.acmecorp.com→ their project space.
-This is the enterprise upsell. -
+Branded header/footer/colors.
+Enterprise tier. -

 -